This is it!!!! The post you have all (hopefully) been waiting for!!!! This is my reflection on my freshman year of college.

 I’ll say it.
 Freshman year of college was not the best year of my life!!!!

 My Instagram feed is flooded with friends posting about how they don’t want freshman year to end, they don’t want to leave all 600 of their best friends, and how this was the best year ever.
-I’ll be honest, it’s really frustrating to see everyone talking about How they’re thriving when I’m feeling pretty mediocre.
+I’ll be honest, it’s really frustrating to see everyone talking about how they’re thriving when I’m feeling pretty mediocre.
 I find myself counting my worth in the number of “goodbye freshman year” posts I’m tagged in and how many comments I got on my post.
 This comparison breaks me.
 It makes me sad, it makes me regret, and it makes me wonder what I could have done to have the best year of my life, too.
 Why was my freshman year the hardest year of my life when everyone else seems to have thrived.

 I could spend hours talking about the things God has taught me, but I think the two biggest lessons I’ve learned are these:

 - My value is in Him & Him alone.
 My worth is not in my sorority letters, my GPA, my involvement, how many friends I have, the Bible verse in my Instagram bio, or anything worldly.
 I have talked to a surprising number of people who seem to have it all together and they still feel lost which just proves to me that Jesus is truly all you need.
+The value that He gives us can never be diminished by worldly values, and that’s hard to truly believe, but once you do, it is truly freeing.

 I have made incredible friends, met the most amazing people, I’ve done better than expected in my classes, I’ve gotten involved in things that I love, I’ve made memories that I hope I’ll never forget.
 I’ve yelled GO DAWGS at the top of my lungs and meant it with all my heart.
-But I’ve also felt like I have nobody in my corner besides my mom and Jesus, I’ve definitely walked out of tests and handed in mediocre projects feeling like I’d be lucky to get a 50, I’ve been rejected from leadership positions and skipped club meetings because I was too lazy to go, and I’ve spent many a night sitting in my dorm room bored.
+But I’ve also felt like I have nobody in my corner besides my mom and Jesus, I’ve definitely walked out of tests and handed in mediocre projects feeling like I’d be lucky to get a 50, I’ve been rejected from leadership positions and skipped club meetings because I was too lazy to go, and I’ve spent many a night sitting in my dorm room alone.

 I wish I could go back to the beginning of this year and tell myself what I know now about who I am now and how I got here.
 I wish I could tell myself to not make the mistakes I did.
 I wish I could have had the best year of my life, but I don’t know if I would have grown as much as I have and as much as I desperately needed to.
 However, nothing can change the past, and I am happy with how I have learned from it.
 This year had the highest highs & lowest lows, and I can only hope that the mountains grow taller and the valleys start to shrink.